-A thrilling new Cumbrian address.
-As with its sibling, Hipping Hall, its owner, Andrew Wildsmith, has ensured not just a haven of luxury but a memorable gastronomic experience in this handsome Victorian mansion that surveys the landmark rock formation, the Lion and the Lamb.
-It’s had a great deal of both money and, crucially, attention to detail lavished on it, from herbal infusions for your bath to the amazing new gardens – perfumed, ornamental and edible – that have been created around the hotel with the talented chef and his passion for foraging in mind.
-Kevin Tickle’s dishes, brimming with ingredients such as scurvy grass, curds and whey, pickled allium flowers and birch sap, are clean, modern and precise, served on beautiful, rough-hewn local pottery.
-They taste earthy, yet are wonderfully light, and the impressive cellar of organic and biodynamic wines make a fitting accompaniment.
-Cumbria should be leaping for joy at the arrival of Forest Side, and so should you.
-Doubles from £299.
+A gem.
+As with its sibling, Hipping Hall, its owner, Andrew Wildsmith, and experienced operations director, Tom Lewis, have ensured not just a haven of luxury but a memorable gastronomic experience in this handsome Victorian mansion that surveys the landmark rock formation, the Lion and the Lamb.
+Opened in 2016, it had a great deal of both money and, crucially, attention to detail lavished on it, from herbal infusions for your bath to the amazing new gardens – perfumed, ornamental and edible.
+These have been created with the talented chef, Kevin Tickle, with his passion for foraging in mind.
+He has rewarded them with an immediate Michelin star, hugely deserved.
+His dishes, brimming with ingredients such as scurvy grass, curds and whey are clean, modern and precise.
+They taste earthy, yet are wonderfully light, perfectly accompanied by the cellar of organic and biodynamic wines.
+Doubles from £189.

 Back to all Great British Hotels